parrot-stream/docker-hadoop/README.md

 ### Description

-This image runs the official [*Apache Hadoop*](http://hadoop.apache.org/) in a **pseudo-distributed** mode on a Centos Linux distribution.
+This image runs the [*Cloudera CDH Hadoop*](https://www.cloudera.com/products/open-source/apache-hadoop/key-cdh-components.html) in a **pseudo-distributed** mode on a Centos 7 Linux distribution.

-The *latest* tag of this image is build with the [latest stable](http://hadoop.apache.org/releases.html) release of Apache Hadoop on Centos 7.
+The *latest* tag of this image is build with the latest available release of CDH on Centos 7.

 You can pull it with: